nextcloud/helm/charts/nextcloud/README.md

 Enabling this option will create a sidecar container in the Nextcloud pod, which will start a [`crond` daemon](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/background_jobs_configuration.html#cron) responsible for running the Nextcloud cron.php script.
 At first launch, the background jobs mode in your Nextcloud basic settings will automatically be set to ***Cron***.

-You can also set `cronjob.type` to `cronjob` to instead use Kubernetes CronJob.
-One advantage of this is that it can as non-root.
-CronD seems to require root.
+You can also set cronjob.type to cronjob to instead use a Kubernetes native CronJob.
+One advantage of this is that it can run as non-root when compared to the crond sidecar.

 ## Using the nextcloud docker image auto-configuration via env vars